Australia’s Best Wine Regions

 Coonawarra, South Australia

+We know, double dipping into the same state might seem excessive.
+But there’s a reason South Australia is responsible for over half of Australia’s annual wine production.
 If you are a fan of Cabernet Sauvignon, Coonawarra should be high on your list of places to visit.
 As the home of Australia’s best Cabernet Sauvignon, it is a must-do for red wine lovers.
 Coonawarra, which is the Aboriginal word for Honeysuckle, is a South Australian wine region located on the Limestone Coast bordering Victoria.

 Whilst the region hosts various events such as festivals, cellar doors and tours, the town itself is home to just 136 people.
 This makes it ideal for a quiet country getaway for wine lovers.

 One local winery, Raidis estate, hold regular events featuring live music, tastings and canapes.
-They are currently scheduling events this month, so if you are looking for a getaway, head to their website.

 Piper’s River, Tasmania

-The cool climate of the Piper’s River REgion in Tasmania is similar to that of Champagne in France.
+The cool climate of the Piper’s River Region in Tasmania is similar to that of Champagne in France.
 This makes it ideal to produce sparkling varieties.
 And indeed, this is what the region is most famous for, producing the majority of Australia’s premium sparkling varieties.

 One local winery, Bay of Fires, features a large range of sparkling varieties typical of the region.
-They have a cellar door located in the picturesque Piper’s river region.
+They have a cellar door located in the picturesque Piper’s River region.

 The region is sparsely populated and has landscapes reminiscent of the English countryside, making it one of Australia’s most distinct holiday destinations.
 You’ll want to hire a car to explore the countryside because although some tours are provided, you can get the most of the quirky region with the freedom of your own vehicle.

-Queensland
+Granite Belt, Queensland